fyi7798/cloudera-client-builder/README.md

 cloudera-client-builder
 =======================

-This is just a quick and dirty dependency gatherer for Hive-JDB clients,Apache Pig, Hadoop Map Reduce and Hadoop HDFS.
+This is just a quick and dirty dependency gatherer for Hive-JDBC clients,Apache Pig, Hadoop Map Reduce and Hadoop HDFS.
 If you are just looking for the dependencies just use the appropriate zip file.

 In order to run just type ./buildClientZips.sh from a Linux or Mac system.